Murano Glass Rooster / Gallo Labels Guide

 Update: Finally a piece has been found with the AS rooster label and the Ferro & Lazzarini factory label, see label example link below.

-Notes: Although we have yet to find a piece with both the AS rooster label and a Ferro & Lazzarini factory label (no longer true, see above), there are several designs, particularily of Drioli liqueur bottles, that can be found with either the AS label or the triangular factory label.
+Notes: Although we have yet to find more than one piece with both the AS rooster label and a Ferro & Lazzarini factory label, there are several designs, particularily of Drioli liqueur bottles, that can be found with either the AS label or the triangular factory label.
 Many with the AS label are wrongly identified as Archimede Seguso by sellers who mistake the AS code for factory initials.

 Examples for comparison: